Launch your own appointment booking platform using WordPress.

 Additionally, if you are only thinking about launching your marketplace of services with WordPress, you can check out our step-by-step tutorials:

-- How to create a freelance platform like Fiverr with WordPress
+- How to create a micro-jobs marketplace like Fiverr with WordPress

-- How to build an on-demand services marketplace like Thumbtack or TaskRabbit with WordPress
+- How to build a services marketplace like Thumbtack or TaskRabbit with WordPress

 Now let’s move on and set up the first revenue model!